huyaqdev/DevOps_Microservices/README.md

 ### Project Tasks

-* Test project code using linting: hadolint
+* Test your project code using linting: hadolint
 * Complete a Dockerfile to containerize this application
 * Deploy containerized application using Docker and make a prediction
 * Improve the log statements in the source code